 Using a posthole digger or shovel, dig a hole approximately 2 feet deep and 8 inches wide to set the post in.
 Center the post in the hole and pour dry concrete mix around the post, filling the hole about halfway.
 If using a post with 4 sides like a 4×4, position the post so that cardinal direction signs will point in the right direction.
 Tamp down concrete mix with back shovel handle.
 Add water on top of the concrete that is in the hole.
 Once the first layer of concrete has been moistened, add the remainder of the dry concrete until the hole is filled, ensuring the post is still centered.
 Tamp down the dry concrete mix but make sure the concrete is at or above the level of the surrounding soil.
 Avoiding soil contact with your post will decrease the rate of post rot.
 Moisten the dry concrete mix.
 Add water and mix the concrete directly in the hole again.
 Using a level, ensure the post is straight and centered in the concrete.
 You can allow the concrete to set overnight, or you can continue assembling the rest of the weather station as the concrete dries, being sure to check one more time that the pole is straight and centered with a level before leaving the post to finish setting.

-Drill a hole in the top of the PVC pipe and attach the windsock to the top of the ½” PVC pipe.
+Drill a hole in the top of the PVC pipe with something like a cordless drill and attach the windsock to the top of the ½” PVC pipe.
 Screw the PVC pipe to the top of the post.
 Pre drill holes in the PVC pipe and screw in screw half way to make it easier to attach PVC pipe to post.
 With a carpenter’s square, a level, and a compass, mount the cardinal direction signs a few inches from the top of the post.
 Below the cardinal direction signs, mount the minimum/maximum thermometer (place the thermometer on the north side of the post out of direct sunlight), the rain gauge, and the brochure display case at the proper height for the student demographic you will be working with.
 Finally, if the concrete is still wet, check that the post is straight and centered with a level before finishing.

 Weather Station Resources